FRACTIONAL CRO · MARYLAND-BASED, NATIONWIDE · $0→$200M

 What Holds Up, What Has Aged

 What holds up.
 The structural patterns Brooks codified are durable.
-The 4-Part Cold Open, the Objection Bridge, the Trial-Close Sequence, and the sub-18-second voicemail are still the canonical templates inside every modern sales-development org.
-Gong call-pattern research, published in 2019-2024 from millions of recorded calls, validated Brooks's scripts almost line-for-line — top reps do open with a named reason, do confirm with trial closes, and do keep voicemails short.
+The 4-Part Cold Open, the Objection Bridge, the Trial-Close Sequence, and the short single-reason voicemail are still the canonical templates inside most sales-development orgs.
+Independent call analysis — including Gong Labs' published research on large samples of recorded sales calls — points in the same direction as Brooks's scripts: top reps tend to open with a named reason, confirm with trial-close-style questions, and keep voicemails short.
+The daily-practice discipline has held up too: Salesloft and Outreach both ship rep-practice and role-play tooling in their current platforms, echoing the same habit Brooks prescribes.

 FAQ